KuabeM/piow/README.md

 ## Configuration

-`piow` looks for a configuration file in toml format in `${XDG_CONFIG_HOME}/piow/config.toml`.
+`piow` looks for a configuration file in toml format in `${XDG_CONFIG_HOME}/piow/config.toml` or `/etc/xdg/piow/config.toml` (the former takes precedence over the latter).
 If it can't find this file, it loads the default configuration contained in this repo.
 The configuration contains a map of application names to icons, a default icon and a separator between workspaces number and icons.
 For getting started, just copy `default.toml` over to `${XDG_CONFIG_HOME}/piow/config.toml` and start adding your own icons.

 | Configuration Key | Description                                                                                                                                            |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|